jdcba/thermometer/README.md

 hive
 ----

-Mix in the `HiveSupport` trait in `import au.com.cba.omnia.thermometer.hive.HiveSupport` to add support for hive and, in particular, set up a separate warehouse directory and metadata database per test and provide the right `HiveConf`.
+Use `ThermometerHiveSpec` to mix in the `HiveSupport` trait and add support for hive and, in particular, set up a separate warehouse directory and metadata database per test and provide the right `HiveConf`.

 log verbosity
 -------------